zaclimon/ShopifyChallenges/ARCHITECTURE.md

     router.go
     search.go
     upload.go
-    util.go
+  docs/
+    images/
+      Utsuru_Concept_Erd.png
+      Utsuru_Concept_Erd.drawio
+      Utsuru_Concept_Registration_Login_Search.png
+      Utsuru_Concept_Registration_Login_Search.drawio
+      Utsuru_Concept_Upload.png
+      Utsuru_Concept_Upload.drawio
   mocks/
     mock_db.go
+    mock_gcs.go
   models/
     db.go
     user.go
     image.go
     imagedata.go
+  storage/
+    gcs.go
   testing/
     files/
       test_picture.jpg
       test_text.txt
+    components.go
     image_test.go
     imagedata_test.go
+    login_test.go
+    register_test.go
     user_test.go
 ```

-- `models` represent the objects that are to be mapped between the application and the database.
+- `models` represents the objects that are to be mapped between the application and the database.
-- `mocks` represent the dependencies (for example the database) that have been mocked so it is easier isolate components while testing.
+- `mocks` represents the dependencies (for example the database) that have been mocked so it is easier isolate components while testing.
 - `controllers` represents the endpoints for the application.
+- `storage` represents the data storage components of the application.
 - `testing` represents the list of tests used for this validating the features of the application.

 For a simple use-case it might be a little over the board to consider these patterns.
 However, as more features get added to an application, it definitely gets more rewarding to structure the application in a way that enables more flexibility and easier testability.